 High-Speed Travel

-We’re a long way off from flying cars–especially ones that can be used for international travel.
-However, there are some technological advancements that could revolutionize the domestic and some cross-border travel.
-Bullet trains are already realistic, and are getting even faster.
-By 2027, the new Maglev Shinkansen line will be operational and will link Tokyo and Osaka by 2037, with trains traveling at top speeds in excess of 500 km/h.
+We’re a long way off from flying cars—especially ones that can be used for international travel.
+However, there are some technological advancements that could revolutionize domestic and some cross-border travel.
+Bullet trains are already realistic and are getting even faster.
+By 2027, the new Maglev Shinkansen line will be operational and link Tokyo and Osaka by 2037, with trains traveling at top speeds exceeding 500 km/h.
 China already has the most extensive high-speed railway (HSR) network in work, with over 1.7 B annual journeys taken on over 29,000 kilometers of track.
-HSR is also cutting travel times between major European cities.
+HSR will also cut travel times between many major European cities.

 However, for the very fastest form of futuristic travel, we might be taking trips on a hyperloop.
-The idea has been around since the late 18th century, but it was some big statements from Elon Musk a decade ago that brought the idea closer to reality.
-Helsinki to Stokholm in 30 minutes; Mumbai to Pune in 20 minutes; travelling in 7-foot-long passenger pods moving at around 1,200 km/h.
+The idea has been around since the late 18th century, but some big statements from Elon Musk a decade ago brought the idea closer to reality.
+Helsinki to Stockholm in 30 minutes; Mumbai to Pune in 20 minutes; traveling in 7-foot-long passenger pods at around 1,200 km/h.

 One existing trend is the rise in people seeing the world alone.
 25% of American millennials plan to travel alone each year, and that number is not dependent on the pandemic, as solo trips had increased by 42% prior to 2020.

-As mentioned above, another growing trend, particularly for young singles, is the “workation” or even an extended stay abroad.
-No longer tied to the office and able to work anywhere with an internet connection, the traditional idea of a “year working abroad” will evolve in future.
-It will no longer mean a year pulling beers in a city center pub, or picking strawberries, and will rather be a year building web frontends in Python while sitting in a cafe in Bali.
+Another growing trend, particularly for young singles, is the “workation” or even an extended stay abroad.
+No longer tied to the office and able to work anywhere with an internet connection, the traditional idea of a “year working abroad” will evolve in the future.
+It will no longer mean a year pouring beers in a city center bar or picking strawberries, and will rather be a year building web frontends in Python while sitting in a café in Bali.

 Travel companies will find new opportunities as solo travel grows and as work continues to change.
 As well as beach resorts and hotels, travel companies might build coworking spaces in paradise, with all the necessary facilities for young professionals to stay for several weeks or months at a time.
 They will then assess people browsing for work abroad opportunities and target them with programmatic ads.

-If we are looking at futuristic travel, we have to speak hard truths.
-Simply put, there is no bright future without more sustainable initiatives.
+If we are looking at futuristic travel, we also have to face some hard truths.
+Simply put, there is no bright future for the travel industry without more sustainable initiatives.
 Travel is not solely to blame for the climate crisis, but it is a major contributor and, like all other elements of our lives, the status quo is not going to work in the long term.

 Ad campaigns that really fly